joealden/corum-docs/src/evaluation/4-evaluation/1-index.md

 made the implementation stage of Corum much easier as it would have reduced the amount of time I had to spend testing the system manually after each iteration.
 The reason I didn't implement these tests is because Nuxt, the client framework I am using, makes it hard to build robust tests at the moment.
-In future version of the framework they have said that they will address this issue, and it will be easier to create robust tests.
+In future versions of the framework they have said that they will address this issue, and it will be easier to create robust tests.
 This means that when this new version comes out, it would be smart to add these tests to make the project more maintainable.

 ## Possible Improvements

-If I were to spend more time developing Corum, I would likely implement the following features:
+If I were to spend more time developing Corum, I would likely do the following:

 ### Migrate the API to a Newer Graphcool Version